Galenosheastone/Galenosheastone/README.md

 **Postdoctoral Researcher** · [Rashid Lab](https://github.com/Galenosheastone) · Montana State University

-I study the evolutionary-developmental biology of skeletal fusion in birds and mammals — combining wet-bench molecular biology with computational approaches to understand how tissues like the sacrum and pygostyle fuse during development.
+I study the evolutionary-developmental biology of skeletal fusion in birds and mammals — combining wet-bench molecular biology and immunology with computational approaches to understand how tissues like the sacrum and pygostyle fuse during development and how these processes work in mammalian systems.

 ---